SLIBIO/SLib-Doc/source/Guides/UIComponents/ProgressBar/Index.rst

    </sapp>

-To create a PickerView programmatically, you can use code like the following:
+To create a ProgressBar programmatically, you can use code like the following:

 ::